All too often, children are overscheduled, which gives them little time for unstructured play.

-One way to keep playtime fun and to reduce messes is to buy toys that help children stay organized.
+One way to keep playtime fun and reduce messes is to buy toys that help children stay organized.

-With the best Lego tables, kids can play and keep the playroom clean without kids even knowing it!
+Brick Fans says, with the best Lego tables, kids can play and keep the playroom clean without kids even knowing it!

 When Legos land on the floor, they are not only messy but painful, too!

-But, if children have a Lego table, they can build on the table and stay off of the floor.
+But, if children have a Lego table, they can build it on the table and stay off of the floor.